alicerunsonfedora/camino/README.md

 The author's name will be pulled from the author field in the site configuration.

+## Found a bug?

+You can report issues on the Camino [issue tracker page on YouTrack](https://youtrack.marquiskurt.net/youtrack/issues/CMN).

 ## License

 Camino is open-source software licensed under the Mozilla Public License v2.